L4V-NUPT/SR-with-tinyface/README.md

 ## Trained models
 We provide trained models for testing.
 You can download it from the https://pan.baidu.com/s/1nYqgM4jYJIdPoTYqD-qbVw
-,the password is vhou and put it on ./checkpoints/
+,the password is "vhou" and put it on ./checkpoints/

 ## Evaluate
 $ python eval.py --model=wgan-gp